 Crossroad Camera C++ Demo¶

 This demo provides an inference pipeline for person detection, recognition and reidentification.
-The demo uses Person Detection network followed by the Person Attributes Recognition and Person Reidentification Retail networks applied on top of the detection results.
+The demo uses a Person Detection network followed by the Person Attributes Recognition and Person Reidentification Retail networks applied on top of the detection results.
 You can use a set of the following pre-trained models with the demo:

 person-vehicle-bike-detection-crossroad-0078, which is a primary detection network for finding the persons (and other objects if needed)